pileon/ptmud-ng/mechanics.md

 for each level will be algorithmically calculated.

 Experience points is primarily earned from fighting, but also from exploration.
+For example by discovering a new area or zone will be rewarded with XP.

 ## Classes

 PTMUD-NG will be classless.
 Any player can pick any set of skills or spells for progression.

+For simplicity there will be a form of templates that can be chosen at character creation to create e.g. a warrior-like character, or a mage-like character.

 ## Attributes